fernandoslim/odoo-jsonrpc/readme.md

 });
 console.log(`Partner created with ID ${partnerId}`);

-// if connecting to a dev instance of odoo.sh, your config will looking something like: const odoo = new OdooJSONRpc({
+// If connecting to a dev instance of odoo.sh, your config will looking something like: const odoo = new OdooJSONRpc({
   baseUrl: 'https://some-database-name-5-29043948.dev.odoo.com/',
   port: 443,